-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
-Xia was a Fellow in our Summer 2015 cohort who landed a job at LinkedIn.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists. ia was a Fellow in our Summer 2015 cohort who landed a job at LinkedIn.

 1).
 The solid background in physics and math that I obtained back in my college.
 The knowledge itself isn’t necessarily reflected in my day to day work now.
 However, the training of logical thinking and critical thinking is really beneficial in a long run.